 You will feel tired for several days.
-Your shoulder will be swollen, and you may notice that your skin is a different colour near the cuts the doctor made (incisions).
+Your shoulder will be swollen.
+And you may notice that your skin is a different colour near the cuts the doctor made (incisions).
 Your hand and arm may also be swollen.
 This is normal and will go away in a few days.
-Depending on the medicine you had during the surgery, your entire arm may feel numb or like you cannot move it.
+Depending on the medicine you had during the surgery, your entire arm may feel numb or like you can't move it.
 This goes away in 12 to 24 hours.

 You will need rehab.
 This will probably start 1 to 2 weeks after your surgery and last for 4 to 6 months.

 You may be able to do easier daily activities in 2 to 3 weeks.
-Most people who work at desk jobs can return to work at this time.
+Most people who work at desk jobs can go back to work at this time.
 If you lift, push, or pull at work, you will probably need 3 to 4 months off.

 Most people can start activities with low risk of shoulder injury in about 3 months.
 This includes jogging and lifting light weights.
-If you play sports, training may also start at this time.
-Most baseball or softball players can begin a program to toss a ball lightly.
-It may take 6 to 12 months to return to normal throwing.
+If you play sports, then training may also start at this time.
+Most baseball or softball players can start a program to toss a ball lightly.
+It may take about 6 months to return to normal throwing.
 How long it takes depends on how damaged your shoulder was and how well your rehab goes.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if: